-This course enables nurses and health visitors who have had a break from practice to regain the confidence, knowledge and skills to return to the workforce.
+This course enables nurses and health visitors who have had a break from practice to enhance and hone their existing knowledge and skills so that they can confidently return to professional practice.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.